Union Star R-II School District

 Union Star R-II School District is the name of the school district that is located in Union Star, Missouri.
 It is a K-12 facility that has about 200 total students.
 The school mascot is the Trojan, and its colors are blue and gold.

 It is partly in DeKalb County, where it includes Union Star.
 It extends into Andrew County.

 School information

-The Union Star R-II school district is fully accredited by the Missouri Board of Education and recently received the "Distinction in Performance" award.
+The Union Star R-II school district is fully accredited by the Missouri State Board of Education and recently received the "Distinction in Performance" award.

 Union Star is affiliated with the Platte Valley Conference and is rated Class 1A by MSHSAA.
 Activities provided for the students include: